Invasive Lobular Carcinoma (ILC)

 Subtypes of invasive lobular carcinoma

-Classic ILC is the most common form of invasive lobular carcinoma and is made up of small cancer cells that invade the stroma, the fatty tissue and ligaments that surround the breast ducts and lobules.
+Classic ILC is the most common form of invasive lobular carcinoma and is made up of small cancer cells that invade the stroma, the fibrous connective tissue that surrounds the breast ducts and lobules.
 Classic ILC cells tend to invade the stroma in a single-file pattern.

 Solid ILC cells grow in large sheets with little stroma in between them.